India's premier resume service

 Do You Have Questions for Us?

 No matter how tough it has been for you to answer all those predictable/unpredictable questions, you should keep a few questions ready for the hiring manager too.
-These could be related to the job-specific roles and responsibilities, the team you would be working with, your department or the company on the whole.
+These could be related to the job-specific roles and responsibilities, the team you would be working with, your department, or the company as a whole.

-This is also important because this shows that you are really interested, excited and curious about the new role.
-However, there is no hard and fast rule to ask question just because you feel so.
-If it is a long session, you can simply move on by stating that you are more interested in being hired and that you find yourself as a great match for the job.
+This is also important because this shows that you are interested, excited, and curious about the new role.
+However, there is no hard and fast rule to asking questions just because you feel so.
+If it is a long session, you can simply move on by stating that you are more interested in being hired and that you find yourself a great match for the job.

 In the End:

-The questions discussed above might not be the all-inclusive list, but it definitely includes most common job interview questions that are typically asked in nearly every interview, regardless of the nature of the job.
-In fact, experts assert that the bulk of job interviews usually encompasses these questions.
+The questions discussed above might not be the all-inclusive list, but it includes the most common job interview questions that are typically asked in nearly every interview, regardless of the nature of the job.
+Experts assert that the bulk of job interviews usually encompasses these questions.